Body of Israeli citizen, taken by militants, being returned

 JERUSALEM (AP) — The Israeli military said Thursday that the body of an Israeli teen that was taken by Palestinian militants from a West Bank hospital is being returned to his family.

-Relatives of Tiran Pero, 17, said Palestinian militants in the occupied West Bank city of Jenin entered the hospital where Pero was seeking treatment after a car crash.
+Relatives of Tiran Fero, 17, said Palestinian militants in the occupied West Bank city of Jenin entered the hospital where Fero was seeking treatment after a car crash.
 They disconnected him from hospital equipment while still alive, according to his father, and removed him from the hospital.
-The Israeli military said Pero was already dead when he was snatched.
+The Israeli military said Fero was already dead when he was snatched.

 The incident threatened to ratchet up already boiling tensions between Israel and the Palestinians.
 Palestinian militants in the past have carried out kidnappings to seek concessions from Israel.